Professional indemnity insurance that protects you and your business

 If you offer professional advice, services or designs that are incorrect and your client suffers a financial loss, they can make a claim against you.
 Professional indemnity insurance will cover you in this instance.

 For professionals offering advice and services in the UK, it is an essential type of insurance.
-In the United States, it is known as Errors and Omissions insurance, which is a great way of explaining what it covers.

 If you make an error in your work or leave out something essential, you won’t be liable for the legal costs of putting it right.